Homemade Tamarind Paste

 Uses for Tamarind Paste

-Tamarind Paste is something almost completely overlooked but this simple Paste can add so much to variety of dishes.
+Tamarind Paste is something almost completely overlooked.
+But this simple Paste can add so much to a variety of dishes.

 - Tamarind Dipping Sauce